-The recent announcement by Education Secretary, Michael Gove, that state schools will be able to offer IGCSEs (International GCSEs) from September 2010 raises a couple of key questions: ‘what’s the difference between a GCSE and an IGCSE?’ and ‘why has the government given the green light to IGCSE qualifications in state maintained schools?’
+In 2010 the then Education Secretary, Michael Gove, announced that state schools will be able to offer IGCSEs (International GCSEs) from September 2010.
+This raised a couple of key questions:

 IGCSEs were introduced in 1988 and are internationally recognised qualifications.
 Candidates can sit IGCSE examinations all over the world.
 Offering over 70 subjects, IGCSEs are taken in over 120 countries.
 IGCSEs do not include coursework.
 Similar to GCSEs, they are perceived by some as academically more rigorous, and for this reason have recently been adopted by over 300 independent schools in the UK.
-In Febuary 2009, 16 Cambridge IGCSE syllabuses received accreditation from Ofqual, the government body that regulates qualifications, exams and tests in England.
+In February 2009, 16 Cambridge IGCSE syllabuses received accreditation from Ofqual, the government body that regulates qualifications, exams and tests in England.
 IGCSEs are widely accepted by universities and colleges as part of their entry requirements.
-IGCSEs are offered by Cambridge and Edexcel exam boards and you can find more information about them on the webpages linked here.
+IGCSEs are offered by Cambridge, Edexcel and AQA exam boards and you can find more information about them on the web pages linked here.

 As part of its shake up of national qualifications in which academic diplomas are to be dropped, the government is to allow IGCSEs to be taught in state schools.
-Schools Minister, Nick Gibb, said that
+The then Schools Minister, Nick Gibb, said that:

 “For too long, children in state maintained schools have been unfairly denied the right to study for qualifications like the IGCSE, which has only served to widen the already vast divide between state and independent schools in this country.

 “By removing the red tape, state school pupils will have the opportunity to leave school with the same set of qualifications as their peers from the top private schools – allowing them to better compete for university places and for the best jobs.”
 (BBC News, 7 June 2010)